whartzler/fetch_analysis/README.md

 1. What are the top 5 brands by receipts scanned among users 21 and over?
 [Link to SQL Query](https://github.com/whartzler/fetch_analysis/blob/main/Code%20Files/Top_5_Brand.sql)

 For this analysis we joined the products to the transactions table by barcode to extract the brand of the product purchased.
 Than joined the user to the transaction table by barcode to extract customer data and identify which customers were 21 and older.
 Excluded null brands as this would hurt our final result as these brands are blank.
 Next we calculated if any user was older than 21 as of Today 2/2/2025.
+For this analysis we also identified that within the transactions table there is only 4 months of trnsactions for 2024.

 When conducting this analysis include the top 8 brands due to  the top 3 - 8 brands having the same receipt count.